+Pistoia Italy.
 Enclosed into the perimeter of its wall, protected by the natural frame of the Apennines and the Tuscan hills, Pistoia is a town of Roman origin halfway between the more famous Florence and Lucca.
-Out of the classic itineraries of Tuscany, Pistoia holds a remarkable artistic and architectural heritage to reveal that has been designated Italian Capital of Culture for 2017.
-What a better reason to discover the best things to do in Pistoia?
+Out of the classic itineraries of Tuscany, Pistoia holds a remarkable artistic and architectural heritage to reveal that was designated the Italian Capital of Culture for 2017.
+What better reasons to discover the best things to do in Pistoia?

 The beauty of Pistoia is also to be quite a small, friendly, and provincial town.
 The quality of life is good, and residents know they are living in such a uniquely pleasant place that seems they want to keep it secret, as a precious gem, from the rest of the world and the mass tourism.
 The old buildings reveal the stories and the artistic soul of Pistoia, influenced by two different art movements as the Pisan Romanesque style of the 12th century, and the Florentine Renaissance of the 15th century.